 At-home diabetes tests allow people to monitor their blood sugar levels and indicate when to contact a doctor for a diagnosis.
 An OGTT is only available from a healthcare professional and can immediately indicate prediabetes or diabetes.

 A person should only receive an OGTT from a healthcare professional, whereas an individual can take a home diabetes test anytime and anywhere.
 While both tests require a blood sample, home diabetes tests require less blood as it is a finger-prick test.

 Additionally, OGTT and home diabetes test results will appear differently.
 Home diabetes tests are A1C tests, which present results in an alternate way.
-The following table shows the results a person may receive after an A1C test.
+The following table shows the

 |Diabetes||6.5% and above|